-For iced tea or aqua fresca, I use the medium syrup.
-However, if you feel like having an Hibicus Absolute Cosmo, I recommend the ticker version.
+For iced tea or agua fresca, I use medium syrup.
+However, if you feel like having a Hibiscus Absolute Cosmo, I recommend the ticker version.